-- How do we set up structures for reflection? - o And ideally reflection that involves librarians in dialogue with partners - What issues arose during the partnership's gardening season? - What do you do (what can you do?) when you are involved in a collaborative effort and you feel like your contributions are not seen or valorized?
+- How do we set up structures for reflection? - And ideally reflection that involves librarians in dialogue with partners - What issues arose during the partnership's gardening season? - What do you do (what can you do?) when you are involved in a collaborative effort and you feel like your contributions are not seen or valorized?
 Both your contributions as an individual and the contributions of the library writ large?
-What steps can you take to change that culture? - This can happen within partnerships as well as lack of validation from admin or funders - Example of what can be done: - [helping yourself be visible as a library / librarian Dlane noticed that a number of libraries participated in Christmas parades from work in NCLA -> at ARSL a librarian from iowa said for her a great way to get started was to join a committee for a parade, or other civic event and maybe host meetings of these committees in the building] - In your reflection make efforts to listen to everyone, even the people who might not have all positive things to say - (Bethlehem example- Josh wanted Connor's insights to be a part of the discussion even though he knew that Connor might not have all positive things to say)
+What steps can you take to change that culture? - This can happen within partnerships as well as lack of validation from administration or funders. - In your reflection make efforts to listen to everyone, even the people who might not have all positive things to say - the ability to hear criticisms and react constructively is a key part of this process